swiftpp/swiftpp.github.io/_posts/2019-05-13-objc–badly-outdated.md

 Smalltalk's syntax conforms to a model which was refined to the simplest, most consistent metaphor: sending messages, in which the transmission mechanism is implied by the syntax.
 Consequently, there is no separate API to send a message, no other function call.
 A single abstraction for programmers to describe behavior and structure.

 Swift doesn't have, as far as I've seen, a mechanism to add control-flow statements.
-But Smalltalk's singular reliance on messaging ensures a programmer can define the control mechanisms which are
+But Smalltalk's singular reliance on messaging ensures a programmer can define the control mechanisms which are natural for its problem domain.

 Swift's clunky, 1950's era comma-delimited parms have higher cognitive load than Smalltalk's infix names.
 Commas are semiotic noise v less unnecessary tokens.

-You're talking about training wheels.
+To say Swift is easier to learn for those used to Fortran-style languages is to resort to training wheels.
 I use a programing language in a professional capacity.
 Pro tools are higher level than consumer.
 Granted, there's some getting used to better tools.
-I'll allow a professional C/C++ programmer 1 Week to get used to reading infix method names vs the lifetime of a codebase for which he'll be more productive.
+I'll allow that a professional C/C++ programmer might need a week to get used to reading infix method names, I myself have had to do it.
+But that's a minor inconvenience compared to the lifetime of a codebase for which they'll be more productive.

 Swift's programming model is too dependent on past mental models.
 State vars v state objects.

-Swift's reversion to Fortran's programming style abandons 3 important facets of the programming profession: 30 years of advances in the psychology of programming, using computers to offload mental and manual labor, and provide facilities for the definition of
+Swift's reversion to Fortran's programming style abandons 3 important facets of the programming profession: 30 years of advances in the psychology of programming, using computers to offload mental and manual labor, and  facilities for the definition of programming expressions and tools that amplify our mental abilities.

+If Objective-C, which is a half-hearted copy of Smalltalk, is now badly outdated, Swift started out as a relic of a long dead era.